The art of skepticism

 I laid out the sixteen cards as shown above.
 “Okay, Jo, I know which one is your card, and I will use a really simple trick to get you to pick it.
 I’ll show you how it is done.
 Choose one half of the cards.”
 Jo nervously did this, placing her finger on one of the sixteen cards on the table.
 It happened to be the one she had originally selected.

 I spent some time pondering what to do.
-This was a meeting to enlighten amateur skeptics, show them how easily people can be fooled.
+This was a meeting to enlighten amateur skeptics, to show them how easily people can be fooled.
 On the other hand it was such a great chance, one that only comes once in a lifetime (well, actually once in sixteen attempts).
 So after careful deliberation — for a number of nanoseconds — I said: “Now turn it over.”
 Which Jo did.
 She let out a terrified scream and rushed for the door.

 Of course I chased her down and used physical force to return her to the group, where I explained everything with full truthfulness and clarity.
 Jo nodded, accepting my explanations, but remained glum and defensive for the rest of the evening.
 I think she probably believes, to this day, that she had encountered someone with genuine supernatural powers, someone who for some devious reason was pretending to use tricks.
 It is not the only time that this has happened to me.